| What's New|| |

 |Iowa Current Employment Situation|

-Iowa's seasonally adjusted unemployment rate dropped to 3.7 percent in June from 3.8 percent in May.
-The state's jobless rate was 4.4 percent one year ago.
-The U.S. unemployment rate dropped to 5.3 percent in June.
+Iowa's seasonally adjusted unemployment rate decreased slightly to 3.7 percent in August from 3.8 percent in July.
+The state's jobless rate was 4.3 percent one year ago.
+The U.S. unemployment rate dropped to 5.1 percent in August.

 |Status of the Iowa Workforce and Economy|